-- (b) A New Mexico board of nursing licensed: - (i) psychiatric clinical nurse specialist; or - (ii) certified nurse practitioner with a specialty of pediatrics or psychiatry. - (c) A New Mexico MD or DO board licensed: - (i) psychiatrist who is board certified in child and adolescent; or - (ii) pediatrician. - C. Identified population: The admission criteria are separated into two types: at-risk for ASD and diagnosed with ASD. - (1) At-risk for ASD: an eligible recipient may be considered 'at-risk' for ASD and therefore eligible for time-limited ABA services, if he or she does not meet full criteria for ASD per the latest version of the diagnostic statistical manual (DSM) or international classification of diseases (ICD).
-To be qualified for the ABA criteria of at-risk, the eligible recipient must meet all the following requirements: - (a) is between 12 and 36 months of age;

-(b) presents with developmental differences and delays as measured by standardized assessments;
+- (b) A New Mexico board of nursing licensed: - (i) psychiatric clinical nurse specialist; or - (ii) certified nurse practitioner with a specialty of pediatrics or psychiatry. - (c) A New Mexico MD or DO board licensed: - (i) psychiatrist who is board certified in child and adolescent; or - (ii) pediatrician. - (d) A New Mexico behavioral health credentialing board credentialed certified family peer support worker under the supervision of an approved ABA supervisor. - C. Identified population: The admission criteria are separated into two types: at-risk for ASD and diagnosed with ASD. - (1) At-risk for ASD: an eligible recipient may be considered 'at-risk' for ASD and therefore eligible for time-limited ABA services, if he or she does not meet full criteria for ASD per the latest version of the diagnostic statistical manual (DSM) or international classification of diseases (ICD).
+To be qualified for the ABA criteria of at-risk, the eligible recipient must meet all the following requirements: - (a) is between 12 and 36 months of age; - (b) presents with developmental differences and delays as measured by standardized assessments;